hashicorp/terraform/website/source/docs/providers/vsphere/index.html.markdown

 In order to skip the customization step for unsupported operating systems, use the `skip_customization` argument on the virtual machine resource.

+## Virtual Networking support

+Virtual Networking is supported.
+One may create [Distributed Virtual Switches and Portgroups](https://pubs.vmware.com/vsphere-51/index.jsp?topic=%2Fcom.vmware.wssdk.pg.doc%2FPG_Networking.11.3.html).

+Association between hosts and switches cannot be done using this tool as of now.

 ## Acceptance Tests

 The VMware vSphere provider's acceptance tests require the above provider